jonathanslenders/python-deployer/docs/pages/architecture_of_roles_and_nodes.rst

 Creating nodes.
 ---------------

-Now we are going to create `deployer.node.Node` classes.
+Now we are going to create :class:`Node <deployer.node.Node>` classes.
 A Node is probably the most important class in this framework, because basically all deployment code is structured in node.
 Every circle in the above diagrams can be considered a node.

 So we are going to write a script that contains all these connected parts or nodes.
 Basically, it's one container node, and childnodes for all the